solidzone/mailmeteor-landing/_posts/2021-09-30-seo-for-dummies.md

   <ol>
     <li>Find recent link-worthy articles using the recipe above  </li>
     <li>Publish an even better content  </li>
-    <li>each out to the right people with the most personalised emails you can  </li>
+    <li>Reach out to the right people with the most personalised emails you can  </li>
   </ol>

   <p><a href="/">Mailmeteor</a> can help you with that.
 Once you have collected the email addresses of interesting people, draft a personalised email template.
 Here is an example:</p>